backdrop-contrib/sliderfield/README.txt

 DESCRIPTION
 ============

-Integrates jQuery UI Slider with Drupal.
+Integrates jQuery UI Slider with Backdrop.
 It provides one form element and one widget
 All slider parameters are configurable either as parameters for form element or in widget settings form